decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

+# Client Installation and Configuration

 ## Client Quick Start Installation

 The DEX client can be installed in one of the following ways:

-1. Download the the standalone DEX client for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).
+1. Download the standalone DEX client for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).
 2. [Use Decrediton](https://docs.decred.org/wallets/decrediton/decrediton-setup/),
    the official graphical Decred wallet, which integrates the DEX client, and go